Species Introduction

 ✓ Expert Tip

-Q: What water parameters do Apistogramma Agassizii require?
+Q: What water parameters do the Apistogramma Agassizii require?

 ✓ Expert Tip

-Q: How often should I feed Apistogramma Agassizii?
+Q: How often should I feed the Apistogramma Agassizii?

 ✓ Expert Tip

-Q: What are the best tank mates for Apistogramma Agassizii?
+Q: What are the best tank mates for the Apistogramma Agassizii?

 ✓ Expert Tip

-Q: How do I properly acclimatise Apistogramma Agassizii to my aquarium?
+Q: How do I properly acclimatise the Apistogramma Agassizii to my aquarium?

-Acclimatising your Apistogramma Agassizii is crucial to reduce stress and ensure a smooth transition.
-Begin by floating the sealed bag in your aquarium for about 15 minutes to equalise the temperature.
-After this, gradually introduce aquarium water into the bag over the next hour.
-This can be achieved by adding small amounts of water every 10-15 minutes.
-Once acclimatised, gently release the fish into the tank using a net to avoid adding bag water.
-This method helps your new fish adapt to its new environment safely.
+To acclimatise the Apistogramma Agassizii, start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes.
+This process should take about an hour.
+Once acclimatised, gently release the fish into the tank using a net to avoid adding bag water, which may contain harmful substances.
+This gradual introduction helps reduce stress and shock, ensuring a smoother transition into their new home.

 ✓ Expert Tip